 Longhorn Steakhouse Watermelon Margarita Authentic Recipe

-- 1 1/4 ounce Don Julio Blanco Tequila
+- 1 1/4 ounces Don Julio Blanco tequila

 - Add liquors and all other ingredients to a martini-like shaker.
 Fill with ice.
 Put on shaker's lid.
 Shake.

-- Wet lip of margarita glass with water and then dip into superfine sugar that is colored and flavored with a drop of Monin syrup.
-You'll have play with the amount... mix the sugar with a drop of syrup and then stir.
+- Wet lip of margarita glass with water, and then dip into superfine sugar that is colored and flavored with a drop of Monin syrup.
+You'll have to play with the amount.
+Mix the sugar with a drop of syrup and then stir.

 - Strain and pour into a glass or over ice.
 Enjoy!